jordanhoare/feast-aws/scheduler/README.md

 1. **Initialization**: The command starts by initializing a `FeatureStore` instance.
 This is done by reading the configuration from the `feature_store.yaml` file, which contains all the necessary settings and definitions for the feature store.

 2. **Materialization Process**: The core of the materialization process involves reading data from the specified time range (between `start_date` and `end_date`) from the offline store and writing it to the online store.
 This is done for each feature view specified in the command or for all registered feature views if none are specified.

-3. **Provider Interaction**: The `FeatureStore` instance interacts with the provider to execute the materialization for each feature view.
-The provider is responsible for the actual data transfer between the offline and online stores.
+3. **Provider Interaction**: The `FeatureStore` instance interacts with the provider (in this case Snowflake - the offline store) to execute the materialization for each feature view.
+Snowflake, as the offline store, stores the historical feature data.
+This data is used for training machine learning models or for materialization into the online store.
+Any compute-intensive operations, like aggregating or transforming historical data, are performed within Snowflake.

+The offline store provider is responsible for the actual data transfer between the offline and online stores.
+Snowflake (our offline store) in this case acts as the compute engine and storage for the offline features.  , so it handles the data processing and storage, but it's the Python script that orchestrates what data to fetch and where to store it.

 4. **Registry Update**: After the materialization is complete, the `FeatureStore` updates the registry with information about the materialized data.
 This step is crucial for tracking the state and history of materialized data in the feature store.